skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/aws.rst

     If you already have an IAM role called ``skypilot-v1`` in your AWS account, it is likely created by SkyPilot automatically, and you can skip this section.

-1. Click the "Roles" tab in the IAM console, and click on the **Create role**
+1. Click the "Roles" tab in the IAM console, and click on **Create role**.

 .. image:: ../../images/screenshots/aws/aws-add-role.png
     :width: 80%
     :align: center
     :alt: AWS Add Role

-2. Select the following entity and common use cases and Next
+2. Select the following entity and common use cases and click **Next**.

 .. image:: ../../images/screenshots/aws/aws-add-role-entity.png
     :width: 80%